mahendra2890/event_scheduling_and_reservation_system/DOCKER_README.md

 #Auto generated file - might be incorrect
-# Docker Setup for Event Scheduling System
+# Docker Development Setup for Event Scheduling System

-This document provides instructions for running the Event Scheduling System using Docker.
+This document provides instructions for running the Event Scheduling System using Docker for development.

 ## Prerequisites